AI experts sharing free tutorials to accelerate your business.

 Process:

-2. Open with macro & tape (2โ€“3 sentences): overnight index moves, key rates/FX/commodity levels vs. yesterday close, the day's top scheduled macro event
+3. Open with macro & tape (2โ€“3 sentences).
+Overnight index moves, key rates / FX / commodity levels vs. yesterday's close, the day's top scheduled macro event

-3. Top 3โ€“5 company callouts: for each, a single paragraph that states the news, the pre-market move, the analyst's take ("In-line with thesis" / "Incremental positive" / "Thesis risk" / "Noise"), and an action if any (re-rate expectation, update PT, size adjust)
+4. Top 3โ€“5 company callouts.
+For each, a single paragraph that states the news, the pre-market move, the analyst's take using the firm's coverage.sentiment_scale ("Bullish / Cautious / Neutral / Defensive" or whatever scale the firm runs), and an action if any (re-rate expectation per coverage.conviction_scale, update PT, size adjust).
+For a long-short shop, pair-trade implication is surfaced explicitly; for a long-only shop, it is omitted

-4. Catalyst calendar: a compact table for today and the next 4 business days, highlighting:
+5. Catalyst calendar.
+A compact table for today and the next 4 business days, highlighting:

 • Earnings with consensus EPS / revenue and any known pre-announced numbers